jundaf2/eigenMHA/README.md

 ## Introduction
 This repo mainly focuses on rewriting the cuDNN library to train and inference Deep Neural Networks.
 * eigenDNN: a CPU version that serves as the ground truth for GPU implementation.
-* cuTransDNN: a GPU version that takes advantages of LightSeq and Flash-Attention
+* cudaDNN: a GPU version that takes advantages of LightSeq and Flash-Attention

 Currently, it focuses on